MarissaVer/MarissaVer/README.md

 - Proactivity

 ### Languages
-English: Intermediate-Advanced
+-English: Intermediate-Advanced
-Language Center Peruvian-British Cultural Association
+-Language Center Peruvian-British Cultural Association

 ### Acknowledgments
-.
-Beneficiary of the PRONABEC Continuing Studies 2020-II Scholarship.
+- Beneficiary of the PRONABEC Continuing Studies 2020-II Scholarship.
-.
-Honorable mention in the Research Contest of the Faculty of Social Sciences of PUCP.
+- Honorable mention in the Research Contest of the Faculty of Social Sciences of PUCP.
-.
-Part of the 8.66% in order of merit in economics in all the cycles studied (part of the top tenth).
+- Part of the 8.66% in order of merit in economics in all the cycles studied (part of the top tenth).